About the Kaunakakai, Molokai Airport (MKK)

 The Kaunakakai, Molokai Airport (MKK) is the chief aerial gateway to the Molokai Island of Hawaii.
-The Molokai Island, which is known as "The Friendly Isle," is a favorite of tourists because of its breathtaking landscape, featuring the highest sea cliffs in the world, as well as its rich culture steeped in Hawaiian traditions.
+Molokai Island, known as “The Friendly Isle,” is a favorite of tourists because of its breathtaking landscape, the highest sea cliffs in the world, and its rich culture steeped in Hawaiian traditions.

-The air terminal facility is located on the central plateau on the isle, six miles northwest of its major population centre, Kaunakaka.
+The air terminal facility is located on the central plateau of the isle, six miles northwest of its major population center, Kaunakaka.
 It is an inter-island airport with two runways.
 The passenger terminal is at the north of the runway intersections.
-Some Molokai Island car rental companies have their kiosks in the terminal itself and some across the public parking space outside the terminal building.
-Food can be bought from the terminal itself.
+Some Molokai Island car rental companies have kiosks in the terminal and a few across the public parking space outside the terminal building.
+Food can be bought from the airport itself.

-At this location, reserving a vehicle rental is one of the very few ways to stay mobile.
+Reserving a vehicle rental is one of the few ways to stay mobile at this location.
 This is because the isle has no public transport system.
 Airport car rental services are available right outside the terminal building.
-There aren't many such services at this location so be sure to book early and online if you plan to see the isle.
-Renting a car is actually the best way to see all of Hawaii, and if you are looking for discount car rental services, a company like Hawaii Car Rentals can give you amazing offers and unmatched service.
+There aren’t many such services at this location, so book early and online to see the island.
+Renting a car is the best way to see all of Hawaii, and if you are looking for discount car rental services, a company like Hawaii Car Rentals can give you excellent offers and unmatched service.